-While there are many creative ways to stock up on frequent flyer miles, I go about collecting them in two pretty common ways: purchasing plane tickets and signing up for rewards credit cards.
+While there are many creative ways to stock up on frequent flyer miles, you probably go about collecting them in two pretty common ways: Purchasing plane tickets and signing up for rewards credit cards.
 But one of the best, alternative ways to add miles to your account is to buy your frequent flyer miles.

 Here are a few scenarios for when it’s best to buy, as well as a few tips to make sure you’re getting the most out of each of your purchases.